Corporate Governance Seal

 Yes.
 The previous Corporate Secretary is a lawyer and has been in a government lawyer since 2008, and was designated as Board Secretary in her previous agency in 2019.

-The current Acting Corporate Secretary is also a lawyer and has been in the government service since 2019, and designated as Acting Corporate Secretary in 2022, in a concurrent capacity as Attorney II of the TPB Legal Department.
+The incumbent Corporate Board Secretary, as of November 2023, is also a lawyer and has been in the government service since 2019, and designated as Acting Corporate Secretary in 2022, in a concurrent capacity under the TPB Legal Department.

 Board Resolution No. 302